2024 Galician regional election: Electoral system

-The Parliament of Galicia was the devolved, unicameral legislature of the autonomous community of Galicia, having legislative power in regional matters as defined by the Spanish Constitution and the Galician Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.
-Voting for the Parliament was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Galicia and in full enjoyment of their political rights.
-Amendments to the electoral law in 2022 abolished the "begged" or expat vote system (Voto rogado), under which Spaniards abroad were required to apply for voting before being permitted to vote.
-The expat vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it had been in force.
+Voting for the Parliament was based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered in Galicia and with full political rights, provided that they had not been deprived of the right to vote by a final sentence.
+Amendments in 2022 abolished the "begged" voting system (Voto rogado), under which non-resident citizens were required to apply for voting.
+The begged vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it was in force.